Arize-ai/prompt-learning/README.md

 ## Contributing

-This is a research repository.
-For contributions:
+You can contribute to the optimizer sdk itself within the optimizer_sdk notebook.
+You can also add notebooks, datasets, or other additional material.

 1. Create a new branch for your experiment
-2. Document your methodology in `research/notebooks/`
-3. Update this README with findings
-4. Submit a pull request
+2. Submit a pull request

 ## License

-[Add your license here]
+See LICENSE.txt

 ## Contact